Bhadeshwar Union: History

 Syed Bahauddin, a disciple of Shah Kamal Quhafah and one of three sons of Shah Jalal's disciple Syed Alauddin, was known to have settled in the village of Bhadeshwar in the 14th century.
 He is popularly known as Shah Putla and his tomb is present in a mazar (mausoleum) in South Bhadeshwar, on the banks of the Kura river near Maqambazar.

 In the 1760s, Sheikh Faizullah was invited to Bhadeshwar by the Zamindars of Dhakauttar and Dhakadakshin after stopping them from being exiled by Ikramullah Khan, the Mughal administrator of Sylhet.
 Faizullah was the bakhshi (paymaster) of Ikramullah Khan and a descendant of the 14th-century Arab immigrant Sheikh Karam Muhammad.
 He settled in Bhadeshwar, in an area which came to be known as Sheikhpara (Neighbourhood of the Sheikhs).
 He had two sons, Sheikh Ghulam Nabi and Sheikh Ghulam Muhammad.
 The former had three sons, including Sheikh Abdul Ghani.
 Sheikh Abdul Ghani had five sons, including Sheikh Abdul Manaf.
 Sheikh Abdul Manaf had five sons, including Sheikh Abdul Hakim, the father of Sheikh Abdur Rahim.

 Geography and climate

 Bhadeshwar Union is located in the Golapganj Upazila.
-It borders the Kushiyara River in the east, Ghilachhara and Mogla Bazar in the west, Dhakadakshin and Lakshanabandh in the north and Sharifganj Union in the south.
+It borders the Kushiyara River in the east, Ghilachhara and SeikhPur in the west, Dhakadakshin and Lakshanabandh in the north and Sharifganj Union in the south.
 It has an area of 33 square kilometres.

 Bhadeshwar has a typical Bangladesh tropical monsoon climate (Köppen Am) bordering on a humid subtropical climate (Cwa) at higher elevations.
 The rainy season from April to October is hot and humid with very heavy showers and thunderstorms almost every day, whilst the short dry season from November to February is very warm and fairly clear.
 Nearly 80% of the annual average rainfall of 4,200 mm occurs between May and September.